20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 $$ g^{\mu\nu} = (g_{\mu\nu})^{-1} $$

-That is to say, the regular 4x4 matrix inverse of treating $g$ as a matrix[^onlythemetrictensor]
+Ie, the regular 4x4 matrix inverse of treating $g$ as a matrix[^onlythemetrictensor]

 [^onlythemetrictensor]: This is generally never true of any other object, and $  A^{\mu\nu} = (A_{\mu\nu})^{-1} $ is likely a mistake